yasminfrost-IT/ISDMTute12Group4/ProblemDefinition.md

 **Assumptions** <br/>
-Company’s employees, apart from Relationship managers, are out of scope for this report.
+Company’s employees, apart from Relationship managers, are out of scope for this report. <br/>
-Assume a customer had created a profile using the profiler tool before calling the CMC.
+a customer had created a profile using the profiler tool before calling the CMC. <br/>
-Assuming the profiler tool is an external system that the new system interacts with.
+the profiler tool is an external system that the new system interacts with. <br/>
-Assume RMs have to login to access the system using employee number and a pin.
+RMs have to login to access the system using employee number and a pin. <br/>
+RM needs to create a profile by answering a questionnaire at first before they can access the system